On the normal trace space of extended divergence-measure fields: Image of the normal trace

-Our condition is satisfied by all \emph{$(\eps,\delta)$-domains} as in \cite{Jones1981}, which is a local version of \emph{uniform domains} introduced in \cite{MartioSarvas1979}.
 For some of our results we will impose that both $U$ and $\overline{U}^{\rmc}$ satisfies Definition~\ref{defn:domain_lrc} and that $\partial U = \partial \overline{U}^{\rmc}$; this is satisfied by all bounded Lipschitz domains, but is more general as the below example illustrates.

 \begin{eg} The standard Koch snowflake $S \subset \mathbb R^2$ has the property that both $S$ and $\overline{S}^{\rmc}$ satisfies Definition~\ref{defn:domain_lrc} and that $\partial S = \partial \overline S^{\rmc}$, despite having fractal boundary.
-Indeed it was observed for instance in \cite{Jones1981} that $S$ is a uniform domain, which provides the desired connectivity in the interior.
+Indeed it was observed for instance in \cite{Jones1981} that $S$ is a $(\eps,\delta)$-domain, which provides the desired connectivity in the interior.
 For the exterior, we note the well-known property that $S$ may be tiled by rescaled copies of itself, so a neighbourhood of $\overline S^{\rmc}$ can be expressed as the union of finitely many uniform domains. \end{eg}

 We will record some basic properties concerning the connected components of $U$.
+In what follows, we will assume Definition~\ref{defn:domain_lrc} holds for all $p,q \in \overline U$ without chasing the constant;

 \begin{lem} Let $U \subset \mathbb R^n$ be an open set satisfying Definition~\ref{defn:domain_lrc}, then the following holds: \begin{enumerate}[label=(\alph*)] \item If $C_1, C_2$ are distinct connected components of $U$, then $\dist(C_1,C_2) \geq \delta$.